Content start here

 Master of Laws (LLM) - Online

-Earning the Online LLM degree requires successful completion of 21 credit units, including two required courses:
+Earning the Online LLM degree requires successful completion of at least 21 credit units, including 3 mandatory units and 18 units worth of electives:

 Introduction to the U.S. Legal System, 2 units toggle arrow icon